M1 Finance Review 2024: Is it the Perfect Investment Platform?

 Pre-defined asset allocation:

 In order to get started with investing; it would be great if there was a way for investors to select a pre-defined asset allocation.
 Fidelity, Schwab and Vanguard have Target date funds.
 M1 Finance has a much more extensive menu, if you are not a DIY investor in the form of pies.
-Some of their unique “pre-made” pies offer
+Some of their unique “model portfolios” offer

 Verdict: M1 Finance has a unique offering for all investors to get started.
-Several options from simple target date funds to Hedge fund pies and everything in-between.
+Several options from planning for retirement to income earners and everything in-between.

 Auto Rebalance: